I recently upgraded my cutting machine to a fancy Silhouette Cameo so here’s a look at it and how I’m using it for kawaii paper crafts and stationery.

 To make your own stickers, you need to spend more time with the design software but it’s pretty simple once you get the hang of it, and there’s loads of helpful video tutorials on Youtube.
 I have all these printable sticker images from Tiny Plant’s Patreon and decided to try cutting them.
 Most are transparent PNG files which is perfect as the software can automatically set a cut line around the design (the red line).
 The round designs weren’t transparent but it was easy to add a circle around each one.
 Registration marks (the black square and corners) are added with a button click and then it’s the same as a shop-bought file.

 I’m so pleased with these!
 I’ve been saving these printables for months and never doing anything with them so it feels great to be able to use them – and make more whenever I want.
 These are just printed on plain sticker paper but you can also buy sheets with different finishes like gloss, clear, foil and holographic.
+Remember of course to respect the artist’s wishes – these stickers are for personal use only.

 Another fun section of the shop is fonts.
 The Silhouette software can use any fonts on your computer but the store has some cool fonts and dingbats (picture fonts) that you can use at any size and turn into stickers or stationery.
 I got this cute bubble tea font and also found one that’s all different shapes of tags and labels.